-When your plan is completed your health or social care worker will talk you through the details and ask you to sign a form to say that you agree with the contents of your Care and Support Plan.
-Your health or social care worker will take the plan away to record the information onto our computer.
-They will then print out a copy and send it to you.
+When your care and support plan is complete your health or social care worker will talk you through the details.
+They will ask you to sign a form to confirm that you agree with the contents of your plan.

+Your health or social care worker will record the information from your care and support plan on our computer system and send you a printed copy.

-4. Join health & social care plans
+4. Join health and social care plans

-Your Care and Support Plan covers social care and support only and does not include any healthcare needs that you may have.
+Your care and support plan covers social care and support only and does not include any healthcare needs that you may have.
 If you receive healthcare services that are provided by other agencies such as the NHS or your GP we will, wherever possible work together to develop a joint support plan.
 Joint agency plans can avoid duplication and save you having to provide the same information more than once.